nutjob-laboratories/erk/README.md

   -u URL, --url URL     Use an IRC URL to connect
   -a, --autoscript      Execute connection script (if one exists) -s FILE, --script FILE
-                        Execute a custom server script on connection
+                        Execute a custom script on connection

 Display:
   -f, --fullscreen      Open in fullscreen mode